presidentbeef/brakeman-site/source/_posts/2024-02-01-brakeman-6-dot-1-dot-2-released.markdown

 ### Performance Improvement with Complex Branching

-Brakemn has a very hard time with code like
+Brakeman has a very hard time with code like

 ```ruby
 x = thing